kubernetes-retired/service-catalog/docs/v1/api.md

     to bind to it (enables multi-tenancy)
   - Can be dynamically provisioned and bound to by a consumer, to guarantee an app’s exclusive use of the resource (guarantees single-tenancy)
+- `ServiceClassClaim`
+  - Created by a consumer to provision an instance of a `ServiceClass`, then bind to the provisioned.
+Enables dedicated, single-tenant usage of a provisioned resource
+- `ServiceClassBinding`
+  - Created in response to a successfully executed `ServiceClassClaim`
+  - References credentials created as a result of the bind operation
+  - Holds a record of an application that created a `ServiceClassClaim` which was successfully executed
 - `ServiceInstanceClaim`
-  - Created by a consumer to bind to an existing ServiceInstance by name.
-As written above, this workflow enables multi-tenant usage of a resource
+  - Created by a consumer to bind to an existing `ServiceInstance` by name.
-  - Created by a consumer to provision and bind to an existing ServiceClass.
-As written above, this workflow enables dedicated, single-tenant usage of a resource
+    Enables multi-tenant usage of a provisioned resource
 - `ServiceInstanceBinding`
-  - Created in response to a successful bind operation
+  - Created in response to a successfully executed `ServiceInstanceClaim`
   - References credentials created as a result of the bind operation
-  - Holds a record of an application that’s bound to a service instance
+  - Holds a record of an application that created a `ServiceInstance` which was successfully executed

 The below diagram shows the interactions between these resources: